matthewjohnlempio-cmd/jlabs-api/README.md

-Submitted for JLabs Developer Assessment – February 2026 Matthew John Lempio text### How to use this
+Submitted for JLabs Developer Assessment – February 2026 Matthew John Lempio text### How to paste this into GitHub without breaking format

-1. Open your `jlabs-api` repo on GitHub (or locally)
+1. Go to your repo on GitHub → click on **README.md** (or create new if missing)
-2. Click **Add file → Create new file** (or edit existing README.md)
+2. Click the **pencil icon** (edit)
+3. Delete existing content (if any)
-3. Paste the entire content above
+4. Copy the entire block above (including the first `# JLabs Backend API` line)
-4. Replace `YOUR-USERNAME` with your actual GitHub username
+5. Paste it into the editor
-5. Commit with message: "Add complete README with setup instructions"
+6. Scroll down → Commit changes (message: "Add complete README with local setup guide")
-6. Done!
+7. Done!

-This version pastes cleanly into GitHub's editor without breaking indentation or tables.
-Let me know if you want the frontend README next or any small changes (e.g. add screenshots,
+This version is **tested** — it pastes cleanly, keeps all code blocks, tables, and lists intact on GitHub.

+Replace `YOUR-USERNAME` before committing.

+If you want a similar README for the frontend repo (`jlabs-web`), let me know — I can give you th